lisa-lumos/Apache-Spark/12-performance.md

 If you use AQE, do not disable local shuffle reader `spark.sql.adaptive.localShuffleReader.enabled = true` (it is enabled by default).
 This is designed to further optimize the AQE broadcast join, by reducing the network traffic.

 ## Handling Data Skew in Spark Joins
+Assume you are joining two large tables.
+During the shuffle step in the sort-merge join, the data was re-partitioned by the join key.
+Assume one partition from the left table is much larger than the others, so the task that is responsible for that join key from both tables might need a bigger memory than the rest of the tasks, or, it might take much longer to complete.

+Spark AQE solves the problem.
+It could split the larger partition into more partitions, and duplicate the right table's matching partition.
+In this case, more tasks will handle the original larger partition.

+To turn it on:
+- `spark.sql.adaptive.enabled = true`.
+Enables the AQE feature.
+- `spark.sql.adaptive.skewJoin.enabled = true`.
+Enables the skew-join optimization.

+To customize it (AQE identify a partition is skewed, when both of the below thresholds are broken):
+- `spark.sql.adaptive.skewJoin.skewedPartitionFactor = 5`.
+Default to 5, which means, the partition is skewed if its size is larger than 5 times the median partition size.
+- `spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes = 256MB`.
+Default to 256MB, which means, the partition is skewed if its size in bytes is larger than this threshold.

 ## Spark Dynamic Partition Pruning